billzyc/2D-Physics-Simulations/README.md

 https://www.cs.cornell.edu/~bindel/class/cs5220-f11/code/sph.pdf

 ## Electrostatics simulation
-### overview
-**work in progress**
-Click anywhere on the grid to place particle and enter value of charge.
-Click again on particle to set as target charge and see the electric force on the target charge.

 ### set up
 1) after cloning the repo enter "cd electrostatics-simulation" in terminal or command prompt
 2) enter "python3 main.py" or "python main.py"

 ## Kinematics simulation

-### overview
-Projectile launch simulation with realistic physics.
-View the projectile travel and it's arc.
-Click anywhere in window to position a projectile and enter the velocity/angle it is launched at.

 ### set up
 1) after cloning the repo enter "cd kinematics-simulation" in terminal or command prompt